Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/management.rst

 .. note::

-    This works with all chromium based browsers and with all OSes.
+    This works with all Chromium based web browsers and with all OSes.

-In your chromium based browser settings, go to "Privacy and security" → "Security" and "Manage security keys".
+In your Chromium based browser settings, go to "Privacy and security" → "Security" and "Manage security keys".

 From this point you will have access to theses management options: